ChengBinJin/Fast-Tracking-by-Detection/README.md

 You also need to consider about the `labels` of the object.
 Each model the label indexs are different.
 In our model, index ordering is "0: Background", "1: Car", "2: Pedestrain", "3: Cyclist", "4: Motorcyclist", "5: Truck", "6: Bus", and "7: Van".
 You can refer to the file `drawer.py` in the `API` folder. (**Note:** `drawer.py` in `API` and `src` folder is different. `drawer.py` in `src` is for advanced version of the tracking-by-detection)

 ### TO DO List
-- Naive version of the tracking-by-detection (finished)
+- Naive version of the tracking-by-detection (Finished)
-- Advanced version of the tracking-by-detection (under progress)
+- Advanced version of the tracking-by-detection (Under Progress)

 ### Citation
 ```